Watts-Lab/task-mapping/tasks/summaries/Allocating resources to programs-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
-Partipants are given a list of several complex social projects, along with details of those projects.
-The following are examples of proposed projects:
+Partipants are given a list of complex competing programs, along with details of those programs.
+All participants get a list with the same programs.
+For example, participants could receive the following list:

  (1.)
 To purchase a new computer system for the county government in order to hold local taxes constant.
  (2.)
 To establish a community arts program featuring art, music, and dance programs for children and adults.
  (3.)
 To establish an additional shelter for the homeless in the community.

 ## 2. Goal Directives
-The goal is to decide how to allocate $500,000 between these competing projects.
+The goal is to collectively decide how to allocate $500,000 between three competing programs in 10 minutes.
+As each program on this cognitive conflict task is designed to appeal to personal values, there is no rgiht, wrong, or optimal way of allocation.
+Therefore, performance on this task is not measured.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.